Tomato Seedlings, Tomatoes, and Tomatoes in Jars!

 - Aunt Ginny’s Purple: German originally, deep pink 1 lb tomatoes

-- God Love: cute little tomato with a sweet name.
+- God Love: cute little tomato with a sweet name and sweet taste

 - Marianna’s Peace: Originally from Czechoslovakia.
 Big 1-2 lb tomatoes.
 Romantically saved by a young woman about to be deported to Siberia in 1945, but jumped out of the truck and saved herself and these tomatoes.